lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

 ### Events

-#### `status`
+#### `loginstatechange`

-An event that is fired at page load, and any time the status of the user changes.
+An event that is fired at page load, and any time the login state of the user changes.
 The following properties are present on this event:

-  * `type` - A DOMString representing the type of event.
-Type is one of `logged_in`, `logged_out`, or `requesting`.
-  * `unverifiedEmail` - an optional string containing the email address of the user, present when type is `logged_in`.
-This value should not be deferred to for anything that would grant the user access to the
-    website: the only way to reliably check the user's identity is to verify the assertion provided in a `logged_in` event.
+  * `unverifiedEmail` - an string containing the email address of the logged in user, or null if no user is signed in.
+This value should not be deferred to for anything that would grant the user access to the website: the only way to reliably check the user's identity is to verify an assertion obtained by the `.getAssertion()` function.

-#### `logged_in`

-Fired at page load when a user is signed into a site, or after the site has called `navigator.id.request()` and the user has chosen to share a an email address with the webpage.

 ## About the Design